forax/write_your_dynamic_language_runtime/stack_interpreter.md

   (2a + 1) - (2b + 1) <=> 2 (a - b) + 1 - 1 <=> (x - y) - 1

+We will not use this optimization but feel free to implement them.

 opcodes
 ---